01/07/2019 05:58 PM

 Access to the famous site had been suspended pending the determination of the site’s future use following the end of a licence with Newcastle Now in January 2019.

-Following the reopening in July, Port Authority will engage with local stakeholders and community members to hear their views and discuss the medium- to long-term uae of Nobbys Headland.
+Following the reopening in July, Port Authority will engage with local stakeholders and community members to hear their views and discuss the medium- to long-term use of Nobbys Headland.

-Port Authority will release an Expression of Interest (EOI) for long-term public use of Nobbys Headland later this year from 1 August until 1 December.
+Port Authority will release an Expression of Interest (EOI) for long-term public use of Nobbys Headland later this year.

 As well as being one of Newcastle’s most beloved locations, Nobbys Headland remains a key piece of operational infrastructure for the safe movement of ships through Newcastle Harbour, with an active signal station and a lighthouse owned and operated by the Australian Maritime Safety Authority.